Biden invokes Defense Production Act to boost baby formula supply

 “The President is requiring suppliers to direct needed resources to infant formula manufacturers before any other customer who may have ordered that good.
 Directing firms to prioritize and allocate the production of key infant formula inputs will help increase production and speed up in supply chains,” the White House said.

-Mr Biden is also launching “Operation Fly Formula” by directing the Department of Health and Human Services and the US Department of Agriculture to use commercial aircraft contracted by the Defence Department to import “overseas infant formula that meets U.S. health and safety standards”.
+“I further request that over the next week you work with the Department of Defense to utilize contracted aircraft to accelerate the arrival of infant formula into the United States that meets our Government's health and safety standards,” Mr Biden said, adding that such actions “will ensure that we are using every available tool to get American families swifter access to the infant formula they need”.

+Mr Biden added that such imports will act as a “bridge” until production reaches a level sufficient to alleviate the shortage.

+The latter of Mr Biden’s request to Mr Beccerra and Mr Vilsack is part of what the White House is calling “Operation Fly Formula”.
 A White House fact sheet announcing the plan said the Pentagon will use methods similar to those employed to move needed supplies during the early days of the Covid-19 pandemic to “transport products from manufacturing facilities abroad that have met Food and Drug Administration (FDA) safety standards”.

-“Bypassing regular air freighting routes will speed up the importation and distribution of formula and serve as an immediate support as manufacturers continue to ramp up production,” the White House added.
+According to the White House, the use of Pentagon-contracted aircraft will “speed up the importation and distribution of formula and serve as an immediate support as manufacturers continue to ramp up production”.

+“The Administration remains in close touch with manufacturers and retailers to identify transportation and logistical needs to increase the amount and speed of FDA approved formula being shipped into the country, and ensure that formula is quickly moving from factories to retailers,” the White House said.
+“Today’s steps further underscore the Administration’s commitment to addressing the formula shortage quickly and safely, and the Administration will continue working overtime to get more formula to stores as soon as possible”.

+Although formula made overseas is usually banned from import into or sale within the United States, the FDA has announced guidance for manufacturers to import formula that has not been produced for the US market.

 Register for free to continue reading